Mr-Genius-NASA/EarthHealth-V1.0/README.md

 - **Forum**: A basic forum for community discussions and engagement.
 - **3D Globe**: A 3D globe visualization, allowing users to interact with the globe.
 However, it currently does not display any greenhouse gas data.

+### Commitment to Completion

+We want to assure everyone that we are committed to working on the EarthHealth project until it is fully finished.
+Our goal is to develop a fully functional application that meets the needs of researchers and the community, effectively conveying the importance of understanding greenhouse gas emissions.
+We believe that with further development, our app could potentially earn a second chance in the eyes of NASA subject matter experts.

 ### Contribution

 If you are interested in helping us enhance this project, your support would be greatly appreciated!
 We welcome contributions, ideas, and feedback.
 Here’s how you can help:

-Report any issues or bugs you encounter.
+- Report any issues or bugs you encounter.
-Share your thoughts and suggestions for improvements.
+- Share your thoughts and suggestions for improvements.
-Contribute code, documentation, or design elements.
+- Contribute code, documentation, or design elements.

 ### Contact Us